eli64s/readme-ai/docs/README_EX_3_FastAPI.md

 ## 📍Overview

 Async-ml-inference is a library created by Microsoft that facilitates the deployment of lightweight Python models directly to existing servers or the cloud.
 This library provides an easy to use API that offers a range of data handling, batching and streaming capabilities from the cloud or any inference server.
-It enables users to deploy models with a range of

 ## 🔮 Feautres